Derangements in wreath products of permutation groups: Background

-Serre~\cite{Serre} describes some interesting consequences of the existence of derangements to number theory and topology.
-Fulman-Guralnick~\cite{FG18} show that if $G$ is a sufficiently large finite simple group acting faithfully and transitively on~$[n]$, then $\delta(G)\geq 0.016$.
-This result completes the proof of the Boston-Shalev Conjecture, which claims that there is a constant $\varepsilon>0$ such that $\delta(G)>\varepsilon$ for any such group~$G$.
+Serre~\cite{Serre} describes some interesting consequences of the existence of derangements to number theory and topology. {Fulman and Guralnick~\cite{FG18}} show that if $G$ is a sufficiently large finite simple group acting faithfully and transitively on~$[n]$, then $\delta(G)\geq 0.016$.
+This result completes the proof of the Boston--Shalev Conjecture, which claims that there is a constant $\varepsilon>0$ such that $\delta(G)>\varepsilon$ for any such group~$G$.

-In the course of our research, we proved three (quite natural) results that were previously proved by Boston et al.~\cite[Theorems 4.3, 5.4(2), 5.11]{Boston}.
+In the course of our research, we proved three (quite natural) results that were previously proved by Boston \emph{et al.}~\cite[Theorems 4.3, 5.4(2), 5.11]{Boston}.

-\begin{theorem}[Boston et al.\ \cite{Boston}] Let $A\leq \sym_m$ and $B\leq \sym_n$.
+\begin{theorem}[Boston \emph{et al.}\ \cite{Boston}] Let $A\leq \sym_m$ and $B\leq \sym_n$.
 Then \begin{enumerate}[{\rm (a)}] \item $\delta(A\imprim B)= \mathcal{P}_B(\delta(A))$ where $\mathcal{P}_B(x)=\sum_{\ell=0}^n \delta_\ell(B)x^\ell$. \item $\delta(A\power B)=1-\mathcal{C}_B(1-\delta(A))$ where $\mathcal{C}_B(x)= \frac{1}{|B|}\sum_{\ell=1}^n \stir{B}{\ell}x^\ell$. \item The set $\{\delta(C)\mid \text{$C\le\sym_n$ primitive},\; n\in\mathbb{N}\}$ is dense in $[0,1]$. \end{enumerate} \end{theorem}